joshklod/vim-xtargets/README.md

 ## About

-vim-xtargets v0.4
+vim-xtargets v0.5

 Copyright (c) 2017 Josh Klodnicki
 MIT License
-See `LICENSE.txt` for full license.
+See `doc/xtargets-license.txt` for full license.

 Get the latest version, report bugs, or contribute at
 <http://github.com/joshklod/vim-xtargets>.